Charter flight from Germany** to Longyearbyen

 * The shore activities are not included in the cruise price and are in the planning stage.
 Subject to change.

-** Approximately six months before departure, you will be informed at which German airport the charter flight will take off and land.
+** Approximately three months before departure, you will be informed at which German airport the charter flight will take off and land.

 The itinerary depends on official approval, weather and ice conditions.
 The natural experiences and wildlife sightings described are possibilities on this expedition and are not guaranteed.